 Alexandria, VA 22313-1450

-Checking the status of your assignment change
+Checking the USPTO trademark database for assignment /name change

-1. Go to TSDR.
+- Go to TSDR.

-3. Select the Status button.
+- Select the “Status” button.

-If the owner information hasn’t yet updated, go to the Prosecution History to see the status.
-It may take up to seven days to see an entry in the Prosecution History regarding the assignment.
-If an entry says "Ownership records not automatically updated," notify us in writing so that the records can be manually updated.
-The form you use depends on the status of your application:
+If the owner information hasn’t yet been updated, go to the “Prosecution History” section in TSDR to see the status of the assignment or name change.
+It can take up to seven days to see an entry in the Prosecution History regarding the assignment.
+If an entry shows "Ownership records not automatically updated," you will need to submit a TEAS form making the owner or name change manually.

 - If your trademark has published but hasn't registered, use the TEAS Post-Publication Amendment form.